ktoso/rx-wiki/Getting-Started.md

   (-> (Observable/toObservable &rest)
     (.subscribe #(println (str "Hello " % "!")))))
 ```
-More examples and information can be found in the [[How To Use]] section.
+You can find more examples and information in the [[How To Use]] section.

-Example source code can be found in the [rxjava-examples](../tree/master/rxjava-examples/src/main/) module.
+You can find example source code in the [rxjava-examples](../tree/master/rxjava-examples/src/main/) module.

 ## Building

-To checkout the source and build:
+To check out and build the RxJava source, issue the following commands:

 ```
 $ git clone git@github.com:Netflix/RxJava.git